 Intelligent battery sensor and battery

-Brief component descriptionThe following components for voltage supply are described:
+Brief component descriptionThe following components are described:

 - Intelligent battery sensor